 There will be a final exam for POCP each semester.
 This will take the form of a mock audition, with the students presenting their audition "package."
 Each student must attend the final exam or fail the class.
 No exceptions.
 Additionally, if a student misses 3 POCP coachings during the semester (which comprises 25% of the total coachings), they will also fail the class.

-As part of accepting a role, you will be required to sign a contract for the relevant production.
+As part of taking on a role, you will be required to sign a contract for the relevant production.
 The contract will contain a detailed listing of potential call times and defines when the “red zone” begins and how many rehearsals are included in that period.
 Upon receipt of the contract, please note any conflicts immediately, such as potential auditions (even if you have not formally been called), work conflicts, etc.

 Please also remember that it is your responsibility to clear your schedule and make yourself completely available during rehearsals in the “red zone” period.
 Sometimes the schedule requires that some final rehearsals must overlap with classes and other rehearsals.
 Notices will be sent by the Academic Dean’s office to your academic professors with a request to excuse you.
 This excuse is at the discretion of the teachers, so please be respectful and speak with them personally as this is a professional courtesy and not a right.
 Any work missed during these absences is your responsibility to make up.